-A screenplay is a type of script written for television or film, such as a documentary or major motion picture, or a pilot for a series.
+A screenplay is a type of script written for television or the big screen, such as a documentary, major motion picture, or a pilot for a series.

 Believe me, there is an art and science to writing screenplays.
 It’s very different than novel writing, for there is a particular type of formatting required by studios, producers, and directors.
 In fact, some will tell you it’s much more difficult than writing a novel due to these requirements.

 The whole point is to have a screenplay with all the bells and whistles, which can be shopped to studios.
 Often, real scripts have scenes that never make it into a final movie.
 Screenplays are often tweaked.
 Studios may take artistic license when adapting a book to film (we’ve all seen movies that varied from the book).

 But none of that can happen without a professional screenplay that showcases the story within your novel, memoir, or biography.

 Adapting Your Book